jancichocki/Coinbase/README.md

 ## Landscape

-Coinbase operates within the blockchain and cryptocurrency domain, a field that has witnessed substantial technological progress and increased adoption in recent years (Deloitte Insights, 2023).
+Coinbase operates within the blockchain and cryptocurrency domain, which has witnessed substantial technological progress and increased adoption in recent years (Deloitte Insights, 2023).

 ### Noteworthy Trends

-- **Beyond Speculation:** Blockchain and distributed ledger technologies (DLTs), initially linked with cryptocurrencies, have evolved to facilitate a broad spectrum of business applications across various industries, thereby creating new opportunities for value creation (Deloitte Insights, 2023).
+- **Beyond Speculation:** Blockchain and distributed ledger technologies (DLTs), initially linked with cryptocurrencies, have evolved to facilitate a broad spectrum of business applications across various industries, creating new value-creation opportunities (Deloitte Insights, 2023).

 - **Technological Advancements:** Initial generations of blockchain and DLTs encountered issues such as slow transaction speeds and high energy consumption.
 However, recent developments have resulted in more practical and scalable solutions like nonpublic and permissioned networks, thus spurring enterprise adoption (Deloitte Insights, 2023).

-- **Innovation Ecosystems and Interoperability:** The advent of new protocols and platforms has enhanced interoperability among different blockchain platforms, promoting collaboration and data sharing across multiple industries (Deloitte Insights, 2023).
+- **Innovation Ecosystems and Interoperability:** The advent of new protocols and platforms has enhanced interoperability among blockchain platforms, promoting collaboration and data sharing across multiple industries (Deloitte Insights, 2023).

-- **Diverse Industry Applications:** Blockchain technologies are finding use in sectors beyond financial services, including healthcare, retail, and government.
-Applications range from secure data-sharing, intercompany accounting, and supply chain transparency to creator monetization (Deloitte Insights, 2023).
+- **Diverse Industry Applications:** Blockchain technologies are used in sectors beyond financial services, including healthcare, retail, and government.
+Applications range from secure data-sharing, intercompany accounting, supply chain transparency, and creator monetization (Deloitte Insights, 2023).

 ### Key Competitors and Their Market Strategies

 # Coinbase Competitors

-## Binance
+### Binance
-- **Description:** Binance is a leading global cryptocurrency exchange, known for a wide range of crypto-currency offerings.
+- **Description:** Binance is a leading global cryptocurrency exchange known for a wide range of crypto-currency offerings.
-- **Differences:** It is particularly recognized for its user-friendly interface and is rated as the easiest to use in cryptocurrency exchange software.
+- **Differences:** It is particularly recognized for its user-friendly interface and is rated as the easiest to use in cryptocurrency exchange software (G2, n.d.).

-## Gate.io
+### Gate.io
 - **Description:** Established in 2013, Gate.io is a top global cryptocurrency exchange offering over 1400 digital currencies.
-- **Differences:** It has a broader range of digital currencies compared to many competitors and is known for pioneering in the cryptocurrency exchange world.
+- **Differences:** It has a broader range of digital currencies than many competitors and is known for pioneering in cryptocurrency exchange (G2, n.d.).

-## OKX
+### OKX
-- **Description:** OKX is the second largest global crypto exchange by trading volume and a leader in the Web3 ecosystem.
+- **Description:** OKX is the second-largest global crypto exchange by trading volume and a leader in the Web3 ecosystem.
-- **Differences:** It offers monthly Proof of Reserve releases and is known for its fast and reliable trading platform.
+- **Differences:** It offers monthly Proof of Reserve releases and is known for its fast and reliable trading platform (G2, n.d.).

-## eToro
+### eToro
 - **Description:** eToro is a leader in the global Fintech revolution, renowned as the world-leading social trading network.
-- **Differences:** It offers a range of innovative trading and investment tools, appealing especially to social traders.
+- **Differences:** It offers a range of innovative trading and investment tools, appealing especially to social traders (G2, n.d.).

-## Zengo Wallet
+### Zengo Wallet
 - **Description:** Zengo is a highly secure crypto wallet without seed phrase vulnerability.
-- **Differences:** It is known for its advanced security features and self-custodial wallet that prioritizes user security.
+- **Differences:** It is known for its advanced security features and self-custodial wallet that prioritizes user security (G2, n.d.).

-## PrimeXBT
+### PrimeXBT
-- **Description:** PrimeXBT is a technologically advanced cryptocurrency exchange suitable for both beginners and professional traders.
+- **Description:** PrimeXBT is a technologically advanced cryptocurrency exchange suitable for beginners and professional traders.
-- **Differences:** It allows users to trade more than 30 assets with leverage and focuses on technology and user experience.
+- **Differences:** It allows users to trade more than 30 assets with leverage and focuses on technology and user experience (G2, n.d.).

-## Kraken
+### Kraken
-- **Description:** Kraken is a long-standing digital asset platform, offering trading in more than 200 digital assets.
+- **Description:** Kraken is a long-standing digital asset platform offering trading over 200 digital assets.
-- **Differences:** It provides trading in various national currencies and is known for its global reach and comprehensive asset offerings.
+- **Differences:** It provides trading in various national currencies and is known for its global reach and comprehensive asset offerings (G2, n.d.).

-## CoinDCX
+### CoinDCX
 - **Description:** Based in Singapore, CoinDCX specializes in crypto-enabled financial services.
-- **Differences:** It focuses on developing borderless financial services and is known for its innovative approach to crypto-based products.
+- **Differences:** It focuses on developing borderless financial services and is known for its innovative approach to crypto-based products (G2, n.d.).

-## Crypto.com App
+### Crypto.com App
 - **Description:** The Crypto.com App allows users to buy and sell over 100 cryptocurrencies with multiple fiat currencies.
-- **Differences:** Known for its high earning rates on crypto assets and its versatile Visa card offering.
+- **Differences:** Known for its high earning rates on crypto assets and its versatile Visa card offering (G2, n.d.).

-## Kucoin
+### Kucoin
 - **Description:** Kucoin focuses on providing safe and convenient digital asset transaction and exchange services.
-- **Differences:** It is known for integrating premium assets worldwide and constructing advanced transaction platforms.
+- **Differences:** It is known for integrating premium assets worldwide and constructing advanced transaction platforms (G2, n.d.).

-## Gemini
+### Gemini
-- **Description:** Gemini is a regulated cryptocurrency exchange, subject to various compliance standards.
+- **Description:** Gemini is a regulated cryptocurrency exchange subject to various compliance standards.
-- **Differences:** Known for its focus on fiduciary obligations and compliance with banking standards.
+- **Differences:** Known for focusing on fiduciary obligations and compliance with banking standards (G2, n.d.).

-Each of these competitors offers unique features and services, differentiating themselves from Coinbase in various aspects such as range of currencies offered, technological advancements, market focus, and regulatory compliance.
+Each of these competitors offers unique features and services, differentiating themselves from Coinbase in various aspects such as the range of the currencies provided, technological advancements, market focus, and regulatory compliance.

-## Reference
+(G2, n.d.)

-These competitors adopt a variety of strategies, from technological innovation and expanding cryptocurrency offerings to targeting specific user segments and developing new business models within the evolving landscape of blockchain and cryptocurrency.
+These competitors adopt various strategies, from technological innovation and expanding cryptocurrency offerings to targeting specific user segments and developing new business models within the evolving landscape of blockchain and cryptocurrency.

 ## Results